Death of a spouse or civil partner

 If your spouse or civil partner dies, as we have explained, you may get extra money from pensions or savings for example.
 If you receive extra money, this may mean you have to pay more tax.

 There is a guide on GOV.UK explaining what income you must report to HMRC, and what income they should already know about.
 However, even if HMRC should know about changes to your income (such as an increase in state pension, or receipt of a spouse’s pension), sometimes the information does not get through, or errors can occur.

 Check your tax to make sure that all of your new sources of income are included.
 If you do not complete a tax return each year, check your PAYE codes carefully and contact HMRC if there is anything you do not understand or if you think something is incorrect or missing.

 As well as your income changing, the amount of your allowances (that is, the amount you do not pay income tax on), may also change if your spouse or civil partner dies.

 Up until your spouse or civil partner’s death, you may have claimed other allowances or transferred allowances between you which may change after death.
 For example, you may have claimed to give up part of one of your personal allowances so that the other receives a tax credit (the marriage allowance).
 In that case, the last year of claim will be the year in which the death occurred.
 For that year, assuming all the other conditions are satisfied the marriage allowance will apply, but the person who gave up part of their personal allowance will have it reinstated.

 If one of you was born before 6 April 1935, you may have claimed the married couple’s allowance (MCA).
-More information on this, including what happens on death, is given in our pensioners section, but essentially:
+More information on this, including what happens on death, is given in our page Married couple’s allowance, but essentially: